ppotturi/adp-documentation/docs/Developer-Reference/Secret Management/secret-management.md

 After the secretes are added to the ADO Library variable groups and the service CI pipeline run successfully would import the secrets to the Key Vault as shown below.

-- Example: Secretes imported to the Key Vault for the service **ffc-demo-web** are shown below
+- Example: Secretes imported to the Key Vault for a service are shown below

   ![image.png](../../images/keyvault-secretes.png)